politicalrev/political-revolution.com/README.md

 # [political-revolution.com](https://github.com/politicalrev/wp.thepoliticalrev.org)
 [![Build Status](https://travis-ci.org/politicalrev/political-revolution.com.svg?branch=master)](https://travis-ci.org/politicalrev/political-revolution.com)

-Welcome to the Github repository for the website of [Political Revolution](https://political-revolution.com).
+Welcome to the Github repository for the website of [Political Revolution](https://political-revolution.com/about).
 It is built upon [Bedrock](https://roots.io/bedrock/) and the [Sage 8.5](https://github.com/roots/sage/releases/latest) starter theme.

+Political Revolution is an all-volunteer organization which works to promote progressive values through digital activism.
+This website, as with all our efforts, is completely built on and reliant on contributions from people like you.

-This file describes the steps to install a working developer environment on your local machine so you can begin contributing to the revolution.
+Follow the guide below to install a working developer environment on your local machine and begin contributing to the revolution.

 ## Installation